 3.Then click on Environment Variables present in Advance tab.

 4.There are two sections under Environment Variables.
 User variables and System Variables.
-Value set under User Variable can be accessed by this user only and the Value set under System Variables can be accessed by any user of your computer.
-So you can add path variable to either User variable or in system variable.
+The value set under User Variable can be accessed by this user only and the Value set under System Variables can be accessed by any user of your computer.
+So you can add path variable to either User variable or in the system variable.
 No problem actually.

-6.At Variable name box write JAVA_HOME and in Variable value box write the directory where your JDK is installed.
-Generally it is C:\Program Files\Java\jdk XXX; Here XXX represent the version of jdk you have installed.
+6.At the Variable name, box writes JAVA_HOME and in Variable value box write the directory where your JDK is installed.
+Generally, it is C:\Program Files\Java\jdk XXX; Here XXX represents the version of JDK you have installed.
 Here I have Installed jdk1.8.0_101

 //(Followed by a semicolon represent that directory is over here)